wassengerhq/whatsapp-chatgpt-bot/README.md

-## WhatsApp ChatGPT-Powered AI Chatbot Tutorial 🤖 🤖
+## WhatsApp ChatGPT-powered Multimodal AI Chatbot 🤖 🤖

 **Turn your WhatsApp number into a ChatGPT-powered multimodal AI chatbot in minutes with this tutorial using the [Wassenger API](https://wassenger.com).**